Health Care Planning Ambassador Program

 Peer-to-peer discussions to improve healthy living

-Ambassadors are volunteers who start person-to-person health care planning conversations anywhere adults live, work and gather.
-Ambassadors use the "Getting Started Tool Kit" to inform and inspire others to make a personal health care plan.
+Ambassadors are volunteers who start person-to-person health care planning discussions anywhere adults live, work and gather.
+Ambassadors receive training in the Honoring Choices "Getting Started Tool Kit" to inform and inspire adults to make a personal health care plan.
 Ambassadors work closely with our network of Community Partners to help connect adults to essential care and services to improve everyday health living.

 "Everyone gets sick or injured- even at my age.
 It's important to have an advocate — a Health Care Agent — to help you get the care you want.
 I tell my friends, family and my fellow nurses, it's easy to do with the Honoring Choices documents."
 Jack, ICU Nurse

 "I talked with a woman whose husband was very sick and wanted his son to make medical decisions for him.
 The doctor refused because the son was not his Health Care Agent.
 She was so glad to have first-hand information and a free Health Care Proxy for both her husband and son."
 Ana, Bi-lingual Social Service Advocate